 - 3x to the low Figure 4 (pause with your leg in the crook of the elbow)

-Repeat for the left side.
+Rest 2–3 minutes, then repeat for the left side.

 You can make these more difficult by: